 Into a bowl or a plastic container add room temperature to warm water.
 Don’t use hot water.
 Into water add honey or sugar, dry yeast, and a tablespoon of flour.
-Whisk together and let sit for 5 to 8 minutes, until bubbly on the top.
+Whisk together and let sit for 5 minutes, until bubbly on the top.

 TIP: Don’t use hot water, it will kill the yeast.
 If you don’t know how warm the water should be rather use room temperature water than water that is too warm/hot.
 Cooler water won’t kill the yeast but it may take longer for the yeast to start working its magic.
 This is normal.

 Into a bowl of your stand mixer add flour and salt.
 Whisk to combine.
 Then make a well and pour in bubbly yeast mixture, soften butter of other fat you are using.
 Whisk to combine till all of the flour is absorbed.
 Then knead with a hook attachment until smooth and flexible dough is formed, about 5-10 minutes.
-If the dough appears too dry add 1tsp of room temperature water.
+If the dough appears too dry add 1 tablespoon of room temperature water.
 And if it appears too wet add 1-2 tablespoons of flour.

 Bring 3 cups of water to boil.
 Pour it into a shallow dish.
 Place the dish with boiling hot water on the bottom rack of your oven.
 Place bowl with the yeast dough either above it or next to it.
 Depending on how much room you have in the oven.
 Close the oven door and let the yeast dough proof for the recommended time.